 Travel Jock Tip: Plan your trip and get an opal card that can be used in all their public transport system so less hassle in buying tickets now and then.
 Catch also the free CBD shuttle (route 555) runs every 10 minutes on a loop from Central Station to Circular Quay via Elizabeth and George Streets.

-One of the first things I look for during my travels are the churches so I can say a prayer and thank the Lord for the blessing of traveling.
-I must say, there are beautiful Catholic churches in Australia; one, in particular, is St. Mary’s Cathedral beside the Hyde Park.
+One of the first things I look for during my travels is the churches so I can say a prayer and thank the Lord for the blessing of traveling.
+I must say, there are beautiful Catholic churches in Australia; one, in particular, is St. Mary’s Cathedral beside Hyde Park.

 Check out some of the cool and cheap tours you could do in Hyde Park.

 Pulverized golden sand, surfer waves, and crystal clear waters… Bondi Beach welcomes you all year round to let you experience one (or more!) laid-back Aussie day.
 I loved my stroll from Bondi to Bronte Coastal Walk that offered no-less than spectacular sights.
-Of course, I should’ve been here in summer time (and promise myself to be back and bring my swimming trunks) but still I enjoy the view on a winter season but fret not if you want to swim as I saw few people who swim, surf and enjoy the waves.
+Of course, I should’ve been here in summertime (and promise myself to be back and bring my swimming trunks) but still I enjoy the view in the winter season but fret not if you want to swim as I saw few people who swim, surf and enjoy the waves.
 There’s also the Iceberg pool club at the side where you can enjoy pool facilities.

 Check out some of the cool and cheap tours you could do in Bondi Beach.

 Travel Jock Tip: Ride the eastern suburbs line to Bondi Junction then connects with buses to Bondi Beach.